Magora-IOS/ReactiveSample/docs/pages/dc-req-title-delegate-assignment.md

 #### DC title requirements: delegate assignment

 3\.
-Assigning DC as the delegate to receive notifications (as many times, as there are components).
+Assigning DC as the delegate to receive notifications.

 ```objc
     - - - -